particle-iot/docs/src/content/tutorials/developer-tools/cli.md

 These commands are described in more details in [the CLI reference](/reference/developer-tools/cli/#particle-library).

+Instead of the text search in the CLI, you can also use the [web-based library search](/cards/libraries/search/).

 ### library search

 The `library search` command allows you to search for libraries that are related to the text that you type in.